Retrodolivo/Nixie-clock/README.md

 ## Description
 <p align="center">
 <img src="img/header_gif_small.gif" width="60%"></p>

-A basic feature of this kind of watches is a soft and warm glow of [nixie tubes](https://en.wikipedia.org/wiki/Nixie_tube).
+A main feature of this kind of watches is a soft and warm glow of [nixie tubes](https://en.wikipedia.org/wiki/Nixie_tube).
 Nixie clocks are getting more and more popular nowadays.
-So I also wanted to make this one.
+So I'll tell you about my nixie clock version.
+### Feartures
+* Time display (hh:mm) with the possibility of time setting via buttons.
+* External temperature display.
+Showing on every minute for 3 seconds.
+Digital thermometer is 1-wire DS18b20.
+* RGB backlight.
+Fixed colors changes via button on front panel.
+Brightness adjustment via potentiometer on back panel.

+### Power